-As I mentioned before, the traces of DM are seen from $\sim 13\,\mathrm{Gyrs}$ away till today.
-This means that if it decays, its decay rate must be very slow
+As I mentioned before, the traces of DM are seen from $\sim$ 13 Gyrs away till today.
+This means that if it decays, its decay times must be very long

-$$\Gamma_d \times (13 \text{ Gyrs}) \gtrsim 1.$$ (10)
+$$au_d^{-1} imes (13 \text{ Gyrs}) \lesssim 1.$$ (10)

 More stringent bounds can be derived from concrete annihilation/decay channels that one can look for in DM dominated environments.
 Indeed, that's a way to look for DM.
 Stable DM candidates are common in models in which a new discrete symmetry is imposed by ensuring that the DM particle is the lightest with an exotic charge (and therefore its decay is forbidden).
 This is the case, e.g., in Supersymmetry (when R-parity is imposed), Kaluza-Klein scenarios (K-parity) or little Higgs models.